Skip to content

 LeftRight

-The International Energy Agency's March Oil Market Report declared the Iran war "the largest supply disruption in the history of the global oil market" — a designation the agency has never previously applied to any conflict, embargo, or natural disaster in its five decades of operation.
+The IEA's March Oil Market Report declared the Iran war 'the largest supply disruption in the history of the global oil market.'
 Gulf production is down at least 10 million barrels per day.
-Hormuz flows have fallen from 20 million bpd to what the IEA described as "a trickle."
-Global supply will drop 8 million bpd this month, the agency projects.
+Hormuz flows have fallen from 20 million bpd to what the IEA described as 'a trickle.'
+The agency projects global supply will drop 8 million bpd this month — nearly double the approximately 5 million bpd removed during the 1973 Arab Oil Embargo.

 Deutsche Bank and Oxford Economics warned of recession and stagflation through Q3 2026 as the Dow fell 600 points — the same day oil breached $100 and the IEA declared the worst supply disruption in history.